marikoabe/rock-paper-scissors/README.md

-Rock Paper Scissors project for Foundations path on The Odin Project - play the game against a computer, best of 5 games
+Rock Paper Scissors project for Foundations path on The Odin Project - play the game against a computer, first person to get 5 points wins